The Warwickshire Centenary Way | |

 I dodged left under a subway, paused to capture the interesting graffiti, and then walked back into relative peace and quiet via some woodland paths that led me, finally, to the tow-path of the Coventry Canal.
 The guide book told me to cross the next bridge I came to, which turned out to be constructed from old mellow 18th century brick - part of the original canal infrastructure.
 I could still make out the granite ridges, set into the bridges' humped path, designed to help horses hooves gain purchase on wet winter days.

-On the Coventry Canal
+On the Coventry Canal |

 To me that meant I crossed the bridge and then under it to walk along the canal tow-path in the opposite direction.
 However, the GPS told me that I carried on along the tow-path in the same direction as before and crossed under the NEXT bridge.
 Quite a difference when you consider that it could have taken me in completely the wrong direction.
-I mean, common sense please (rant over).

 The rest of the walk followed the Coventry Canal tow-path, a nice flat easy path that was a joy to walk along in the afternoon sunshine.
-After the industry and noise of Bermuda I was once more surrounded by the sounds of nature (and also the gurgling sound of the last of my water being consumed).
+After the industrial parks and new builds of Bermuda I was once more surrounded by the sounds of nature (and also the gurgling sound of the last of my water being consumed).
 Boat people, either moored up or chugging along unhurriedly, waved and greeted me.
 In fact everyone I had met had been extremely friendly on this walk.
 Only in (you guessed it) Bermuda did I get some unwelcome stares which I suppose tells its own story.
 The canal ran alongside part of Bedworth where a wonderful waterside jumble of junked boats and bric-a-brac advertised itself as ‘The Charity Dock’.

-Historical Factoid: Steve Haywood (Canal Boat Magazine) wrote of this place, in 1984: “More like a scrapyard than a boatyard … squalor with a history. … The dock then was run by the legendary Joe Gilbert, a man not noted for his efficiency, and the place was always full of people for whom he'd promised to complete some job which he hadn't yet got round to.
+“More like a scrapyard than a boatyard … squalor with a history. … The dock then was run by the legendary Joe Gilbert, a man not noted for his efficiency, and the place was always full of people for whom he'd promised to complete some job which he hadn't yet got round to.
 We loved it."

 It’s still a sight to behold, like an Elephants Graveyard for narrow boats.
 Rusting hulks sprouting vegetation, all manner of flotsam and jetsam piled onto the canal bank, and incongruous amidst the chaos, a functioning diesel pump.
 It’s the sort of place where you could spend the whole day exploring, or pretending to be Stig of The Dump, though it’s probably a death trap many times over.